-This fact is important because a majority of California's so-called "reliability" resources exist because of a technology called hydraulic fracturing or "fracking" for short.
-The oil and gas industry has widely deployed this technology in the United

-States.
-SCP has identified a goal of taking the technical know-how from the oil and gas industry and greatly reducing the social and environmental impacts by using the technique to produce low carbon geothermal energy instead of fossil fuels.
+This fact is important because a majority of California's year-round reliability resources exist because of a technology called hydraulic fracturing or "fracking" for short.
+The oil and gas industry has widely deployed this technology in the United States.
+SCP has identified a goal of taking some of the technical know-how from the oil and gas industry and greatly reducing the social and environmental impacts by using a similar technique called 'Enhanced Geothermal Systems' or EGS to produce low carbon geothermal energy and year-round reliability instead of fossil fuels.
+If deployed at scale in California, it would allow our state to end its dependency on natural gas and the kinds of fracking that create risks of groundwater pollution and other hazards.